 - Read books together.

 Then, I shared it with the entire family.
-I printed out a copy and hung it on the fridge with specific times everything should be completed by.
+I printed out a copy and hung it on the fridge with specific times everything should done.
 For the first two weeks, I was incredibly strict with the times as I wanted to make this a habit.
 We have gotten a little looser with the times, but everything is totally cleaned up by the time the kids go upstairs at the end of the night.

 Let’s hope these new schedules and routines stick, and that I don’t forget any more appointments!